open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

   prioritizerPolicy:
     mode: Exact
     configurations:
+      - scoreCoordinate:
+          type: BuildIn
-      - name: Steady
+          buildIn: Steady
         weight: 3
+      - scoreCoordinate:
-      - type: AddOnScore
+          type: AddOn
-        name: ResourceRatioCPU
+          addOn:
+            resourceName: default
+            scoreName: cpuratio
         weight: 1
-        scoreResourceName: default
-        scoreName: cpuratio
 ```

-- For "Build-in" type prioritizers, you don't need to specify the type explicitly.
-In the above example, the placement defines prioritizer "Steady" with weight 3.
-- For "AddOnScore" type prioritizers, also need define scoreResourceName and scoreName.
-In above example, the placement defines an "AddOnScore" type prioritizer "ResourceRatioCPU" which will use score "cpuratio" provided by AddOnPlacementScore "default" to sort clusters, the weight is 1.
+In the above example, the placement defines buildin prioritizer "Steady" with weight 3, and as well as using score "cpuratio" in "default" AddOnPlacementScore to sort clusters.

-When this placement.yaml is created, the placement controller sorts the clusters with "Build-in" prioritizer "Steady" and "AddOnScore" prioritizer "ResourceRatioCPU".
-The build-in prioritizer scheduling behavior keeps the same before, the "AddOnScore" type prioritizer scheduling process is as below:
+When this placement.yaml is created, the placement controller sorts the clusters with "BuildIn" prioritizer "Steady" and "AddOn" score "cpuratio".
+The "BuildIn" prioritizer scheduling behavior keeps the same before, the "AddOn" type prioritizer scheduling process is as below:

 - First schedule

-The prioritizer "ResourceRatioCPU" will get customized score "cpuratio" from "default" `AddOnPlacementScore`, and calculate a final score for each managed clusters.
+The prioritizer will get customized score "cpuratio" from "default" `AddOnPlacementScore`, and calculate a final score for each managed clusters.

 - Reschedule